 If they fly and glide, keep purple and orange by your side.

 The Morsus inversus was a type of monstrous plant that stayed fixed to its anchor point, but that didn’t make it any less dangerous.
-After the Great Collapse, this monster originated from some vegetable species that propagated via modified subterranean stems, like an asparagus or an aspen tree.
+After the Great Collapse, this monster originated from some vegetable species that propagated via modified subterranean stems, like asparagus or ginger.

-As the thought crossed his mind, pebbles and dust fell from the ceiling above and the concrete began to crack.
-The scent of freshly disturbed earth brought a flash of memories to his eyes: a cemetery, and a funeral without a priest.
+As the thought crossed Stefan’s mind, pebbles and dust fell from the ceiling above and the concrete began to crack.
+The scent of freshly disturbed earth brought a flash of memories to his eyes: a cemetery, his sister crying, and a funeral without a priest.

-Almost paralyzed by the panic, he took his sister’s hand and both ran deeper into the cave.
-This had been once a road tunnel, which meant it had access from both sides; now they just hoped the other end wasn’t blocked.
+Almost paralyzed by the panic, he took Franziska’s hand and both ran deeper into the cave.
+This had once been a road tunnel, which meant it had access from both sides; now they just hoped the other end wasn’t blocked.

 Comments (12)